fmetivier/OpenPattern/docs/source/Installation.rst

 To install the library you must first

-- clone the directory somewhere on your computer
+- clone the Github directory https://github.com/fmetivier/OpenPattern.git somewhere on your computer
 - open a terminal in the root directory
 - run the follwing code